filecoin-project/devgrants/open-grant-proposals/open-proposal-BFLO_AND_THE_SDGs.md

 # Additional Information

 We have been Kernel Fellows, Apollo Fellows with top 20 projects where we created a POC using IPFS for the FREEFLO USA project.
+BFLO is a member of the Climate Chain Coalition and other impact and sustainability ecosystems.